Rule 2: The Practice

 2-16.2.
 Summary Disposition

-would be served by a written opinion and that any one or more of the following dispositive
+- In any case in which the panel unanimously determines no jurisprudential purpose would be served by a written opinion and that any one or more of the following dispositive circumstances exist, the decision of the court may be made by summary disposition.
+A summary disposition may be utilized when:

-- the appellate court lacks jurisdiction;
+- the Court of Appeal lacks jurisdiction;

-- the disposition is clearly controlled by case law precedent, statute, or rules of
+- the disposition is clearly controlled by case law precedent, statute, or rules of court;

 - the appeal is moot;

-- the issues involve no more than an application of well-settled rules to recurring
+- the issues involve no more than an application of well-settled rules to recurring fact situations;

-- the opinion or findings of fact and conclusions of law of the trial court or agency
+- the opinion or findings of fact and conclusions of law of the trial court or agency adequately explain the decision;

 - no error of law appears on the record;